 There is no age limit to apply for UG and PG programmes.

-NLSIU prescribes reservations for candidates belonging to SC, ST, OBC (Non-creamy layer) and EWS students in its 5-Year integrated BA LLB (Hons), 3-Year LLB (Hons) and LL.M programmes.
-Additionally, seats are reserved horizontally for Persons with Disabilities, Women and Karnataka Students.
+NLSIU prescribes reservations for candidates belonging to SC, ST, OBC (Non-creamy layer) and EWS students in its full-time on campus programmes.
+Additionally, seats are reserved horizontally for Persons with Disabilities, Women, and Karnataka Students.

 The detailed reservation policy is available along with other details on the respective programme pages as linked below: